Skip to content

 Immediate Reporting Deadlines

 OSHA wants to know about serious incidents fast.
 Report work-related deaths within 8 hours.
-Hospitalizations, amputations, or eye losses?
-You’ve got 24 hours.
+Hospitalizations, amputations, or eye losses give you 24, by phone or online.

 Ongoing Recordkeeping Duties

-Employers need to keep injury records for five years.
-Keep forms 300, 300A, and 301 handy in case someone asks.
+Employers need to keep injury records for five years, with forms 300, 300A, and 301 handy in case someone asks.

-Post the annual summary (Form 300A) from February 1 through April 30.
-Workers have the right to check out these records.
+Post the annual summary (Form 300A) from February 1 through April 30, and remember workers have the right to check these records.

 Electronic Submission Requirements